A look at COVID-19 reopening plans across the country

 Quebec:

-Bas-Saint-Laurent, Saguenay-Lac-Saint-Jean and Mauricie-Centre-du-Québec joined much of the rest of the province in attaining the level that allows them to relax restrictions including limits on gatherings in homes, which can host up to 10 people from three different addresses.
+Several green zone restrictions were relaxed further today, with up to 20 people now allowed to share a table on restaurant and bar patios.

-Montreal and several other regions have moved from the orange alert level to yellow, permitting indoor gatherings with members of another household, the resumption of outdoor team sports and expanded capacity for weddings, funerals and religious services.
-Bars in yellow zones can also welcome patrons inside at 50 per cent capacity.
+Outdoor gatherings on private property can also now include up to 20 people.
+Capacity for weddings and funerals is also rising to 250 people, but wedding receptions will be capped at 25 attendees indoors and 50 outside.

-Earlier this month, the province permitted gyms and restaurant dining rooms to reopen as it moved all regions out of the red alert level.
-Bar patios have reopened and supervised outdoor sports and recreation are allowed in groups of up to 25 people.
+Earlier this month, the province permitted gyms and restaurant dining rooms to reopen.
+Supervised outdoor sports and recreation are also allowed in groups of up to 25 people.

-Quebec ended its nightly curfew on May 28 and allowed restaurant patios to open as well as limited outdoor gatherings on private property.
+Quebec ended its nightly curfew on May 28.
 It also lifted travel bans between regions and increased the number of people allowed to attend sporting events and festivals to 3,500.

 Ontario:

-The province will allow outdoor concerts, open-air movie screens and performing arts shows starting next Wednesday as it moves to the next stage in its reopening plan.
+The province is allowing outdoor concerts, open-air movie screens and performing arts shows as it moves to the next stage in its reopening plan.

-Audience capacity will be capped at 25 per cent of the outdoor space or seating area, with organizers required to have the maximum capacity restrictions visibly posted within the outdoor space.
+Audience capacity is capped at 25 per cent of the outdoor space or seating area, with organizers required to have the maximum capacity restrictions visibly posted within the outdoor space.
 All tickets must be sold as reserved seats.

 Other measures also allow musicians to perform at indoor concert venues for a limited number of reasons.